itsmeakashgoyal/dotfiles/README.md

 If you would like a development environment similar to mine, I highly encourage you to fork this repository and make your own personalized changes to these scripts instead of running them exactly as I have them written for myself.

-I likely won't accept pull requests unless they align closely with my personal preferences and the way I use my development environment.
-But if there are some obvious errors in my scripts then corrections would be welcome!
+Any kind of corrections would be welcome!.
+I feel free to accept pull requests if there are any errors in my scripts.

 If you choose to run these scripts, please do so with **EXTREME CAUTION**.
 It's recommended to review the scripts and understand the changes they will make to your system before proceeding.